ICL VME

-VME (Virtual Machine Environment) is a mainframe operating system developed by the UK company International Computers Limited (ICL, now part of the Fujitsu group).
-Originally developed in the 1970s (as VME/B, later VME 2900) to drive ICL's then new 2900 Series mainframes, the operating system is now known as OpenVME incorporating a Unix subsystem, and runs on ICL Series 39 and Trimetra mainframe computers, as well as industry-standard x64 servers.
+VME (Virtual Machine Environment) is a mainframe computer operating system developed by the UK company International Computers Limited (ICL, now part of the Fujitsu group).
+Originally developed in the 1970s (as VME/B, later VME 2900) to drive the then new ICL 2900 Series mainframes, it is now named OpenVME, incorporates a Unix subsystem, and runs on ICL Series 39 and Trimetra mainframe computers, and industry-standard x86-64 servers.

 Origins

 The development program for the New Range system started on the merger of International Computers and Tabulators (ICT) and English Electric Computers in 1968.
 One of the fundamental decisions was that it would feature a new operating system.
 A number of different feasibility and design studies were carried out within ICL, the three most notable being: